visoca/AdvDataAna-introNGS/test.md

 *APS Advanced Stats Delivery*
-# Introduction to the HPC and NGS data - day 1
+# Introduction to the HPC and NGS data - day 1 morning
 #### Nicola Nadeau, Alison Wright, Victor Soria-Carrasco

 The aim of this practical is to get you started using the HPC and looking at some NGS data